Important note for registered participants: please fill the form where you can choose which workshops and local visits you will attend!

 Travel from the Krakow airport

 The best way to get from the Krakow Balice Airport to Kraków’s Old Town is by train.
 The Balice train station is connected directly to the terminal.
-Trains run every 30mins between 04:00 and 24:00 (for exact departure times visit the official website).
+Trains run every 30 mins between 04:00 and 24:00 (for exact departure times see the timetable).
 It takes about 18 minutes to reach the main train station in the city centre.
-Tickets cost 8zł (1,89 EUR), and can be bought from ticket machines on the platform, or on the train.
+Tickets cost 9 zł (2,11 EUR), and can be bought from ticket machines on the platform, or on the train.

 Number 52 (from the centre direction Czerwone Maki P+R).
-Get off at the last stop: Czerwone Maki from which you have to continue for 10 minutes on foot to the Krakow Technology Park
+Get off at the last stop: Czerwone Maki from which you have to continue for 10 minutes on foot to the Krakow Technology Park.
+The route will be marked with ENoLL logos.

 Since December 21, 2007, Poland is part of the Schengen Area of the European Union, a zone without controls on internal borders which comprises of 28 member states.
 Third-country nationals may enter Poland if they are in possession of a valid travel document and a visa (if required).
 Council Regulation (EC) No 539/2001 includes the lists of third countries whose nationals must possess valid visas to cross external borders, and of countries whose nationals are exempt from this obligation.